Q: What age range is Fun Shack Newcastle Suitable for?

-The Fun Shack admission price is for an hour and a half to two hour stay in the centre.
+The Fun Shack admission price is for an hour and a half stay in the centre.
 When it is time for your visit to be over we will call you out by the colored shoe bags you were given when entering the centre.

 Q: Why are weekends and holidays more expensive?

 The weekend and School holiday prices are our normal entry rates.
 We reduce these prices during quieter periods (i.e. Monday-Friday during term time) to encourage families to visit.

 Q: Can I take photos and/or videos of my children while in the centre?

 We have no issues with you taking photos/videos of your own children during your visit.
 However, we ask that you be considerate of other customers children and their privacy and to not take pictures with other children that are not your own.